-Praying in Jesus' name means coming to the Father in prayer as Jesus' representative who is doing His business.
+When you pray in Jesus' name it means you are coming to the Father as Jesus' representative who is doing His business.
 Jesus introduced the idea of representing Him in Verse 12.
 When we pray in Jesus' name, we claim to be acting for Him.
 Someone who prays that way will always ask only what is God's will, or what is subject to God's will, since that is always how Jesus related to His Father.
 It is impossible to truly pray "in Jesus' name" and ask for something contrary to God's will.
 These two acts are mutually contradictory.